PR0123/MIDIKeyboard/README.md

-# First step
-I am looking for an answer to [this question](https://developer.apple.com/forums/thread/720680) asked on a forum.
-Yet another [explanation](https://stackoverflow.com/questions/4838609/detect-which-view-your-finger-is-sliding-over-in-android), plus [an entertaining visualization](https://youtu.be/Sq2sa9aaOlA).
+The question is [how to handle incoming MIDI events in Core Midi](https://developer.apple.com/forums/thread/721191#721191021) or [with higher level framework as AVFoundation](https://developer.apple.com/forums/thread/721023)?

+To allow the keyboard view mimic glissando functionality, I need to answer [this question](https://developer.apple.com/forums/thread/720680).
+Here it is [paraphased](https://stackoverflow.com/questions/4838609/detect-which-view-your-finger-is-sliding-over-in-android), with the idea [visualized](https://youtu.be/Sq2sa9aaOlA).

-In [this file](obfuscated.swift) I implemented the idea, but with terribly ugly code.
+In [this file](obfuscated.swift) I implemented the idea of the view, but with terribly ugly code.
 In [this file](firstAttempt.swift) I added modifier that fails when touch originated outside of it.
 Can a SwiftUI View react to touches outside of its frame?

-Final goal is to implement a MIDI keyboard View to use with SwiftUI to record MIDI files, so there is [the main question](https://developer.apple.com/forums/thread/721023).

-Knowing how to tap to midi events from external instrument, I could try to implement something as:
+With this knowledge I could try to implement something as:

 ```swift
 MIDIKeyboard(range:) { midiEvent in